waterinstitute/EnDMC_Desktop/README.md

     pyinstaller Extract_HEC_Meta_Data.exe.spec

-  This creates an .exe is the ./dist.
-When the .exe is zipped as on the Releases page, the ./Example directory is packaged with it because the templates used for creating new Json files are required and in that directory.
+  This creates an .exe in the directory ./dist.
+When the .exe is zipped as on the Releases page, the ./Example directory is packaged with it because the Json templates used for creating new Json files are required and in that directory.